Canada pledges aid for Haiti following international community meeting

 Canada pledged US$39 million, while other countries promised to improve Haiti's security to support efforts to hold successful elections.

-The nations also committed to boosting the Haitian National Police as that body responds to spikes in violence, brazen gangs committing kidnappings, and at least 20,000 residents left homeless due to turf wars.
+The nations also committed to boosting Haiti's National Police as it responds to spikes in violence, brazen gangs committing kidnappings and at least 20,000 residents left homeless due to turf wars.

 ADVERTISEMENT